 What AI Actually Cites: New Data Is Changing the Role of PR

-Studies like Muck Rack’s Generative Pulse report and Code Red and Merritt Group’s research on PR in the LLM era show that the way companies are discovered is shifting in meaningful ways.
-For PR and marketing teams, this has real implications for where to focus and how to think about influence.
+Research from Muck Rack’s Generative Pulse report and Code Red and Merritt Group’s research on PR in the LLM era show that the way companies are discovered on the internet has significantly changed.
+This has real implications for marketing and communications teams about where to focus and how to think about influence.

 Earned media is still the foundation